rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 or have eaten my morsel alone, and the fatherless has not eaten of it ^3117

-(for from my youth the fatherless grew up with me as with a father, and from my mother’s womb I guided the widow ), ^3118
+(for from my youth the fatherless grew up with me as with a father, and from my mother's womb I guided the widow ), ^3118

 if I have seen anyone perish for lack of clothing, or the needy without covering, ^3119